iamgbsmith/til/docker/install-docker-on-ubuntu.md

 __Category: Docker__

 The process outlined here will install Docker on Ubuntu and configure a non-root user account with permissions required to run Docker containers.

-### Install Docker
+You can install Docker using APT or a shell script.

 First, update the packages list: